bbchk/train/learn.md

 is there a way to cache only some routes in Laravel?

-can we integrate somehow laravel in old, plain php projects? and gradually rewrite them in laravel?
-If yes, is it a common practice?

 i think reading a book about technology or language does following things:

 1. Lay down of a map to explore